 Our food service management team provides skills necessary to work as qualified managers.
 Activities in the units will allow you to use your creativity in areas such as recipe development, quality management and leadership.

 The hospital serves a community of many socio-economic levels and cultural backgrounds, providing learning experiences in the counseling and education of patients and employees in these populations.

 Our affiliations and field experiences also give the intern an opportunity to work in other health care systems and within the community throughout the Chicago area.

 Special practice is a unique opportunity to spend time in an area of dietetics that best meets the goals of the individual intern.
 Examples include business, public health, or specialized medical nutrition therapy.

-Registered dietitian nutritionist (RDN) on staff at UChicago Medicine Ingalls Memorial include: six clinical, two administrative, the dietetic internship director, and one in the diabetes and wellness center.
+Registered Dietitian Nutritionist (RDN) on staff at UChicago Medicine Ingalls Memorial include: six clinical, one clinical nutrition manager, the dietetic internship director, and one in the diabetes and wellness center.
 In addition, interns work under the direction of RDNs at our affiliate healthcare and community sites.

 Clinical dietitians are responsible for patient care including nutrition assessment and education.
 They are a critical part of the medical team.
 Utilization of the nutrition care process is part of daily clinical activities.